jonseymour/sudoku/README.md

 * updated to use the same terminology as sudokuwiki and other places
 * try to find the most constrained guess during backtracking
 * refine documentation of PUZZLE FORMAT and INPUT
+* factored out stream io into its own package

 ##1.1 - 9th October, 2015
 * reorganized source code of model package